Social Media Safety for Minors Act

 Key Features:

-Age Verification: Requires platforms to implement "robust" methods to verify the age of users.
+1. Age Verification: Requires digital platforms to implement robust methods to verify the age of their users.

 Key Concerns Raised by Opponents:

-Privacy Risks: Critics argue that "robust age verification" would require users to upload
+1. Privacy Risks: Critics argue that robust age verification would force users to upload sensitive identification documents, creating new data security and identity theft risks.

-Censorship: Some groups fear that vague definitions of "harmful content" will lead platforms to
+2. Censorship: Some advocacy groups fear that vague definitions of "harmful content" will lead platforms to over-censor valuable educational resources and support networks.

 Constitutional Concerns: